-According to an article in the Hindu, dated August 2014, the state of Ground water is dismal, especially in south and south-west Delhi.
+A previous article in the Hindu dated August 2014, suggested the state of Ground water is dismal, especially in south and south-west Delhi.
 Here are some facts and figures from the article, to give you and idea.

 What is the Delhi Jal Board mandate, what have they asked homes to do?

 Considering the gap in supply and demand of water, and the ground water levels in some areas, the Delhi Jal Board has made it mandatory for all existing residential with an area of 500sq m and above, to install rainwater harvesting systems.
 There are around 10 areas where groundwater levels are reasonably high.
 Vetted by the Central Ground Water Authority , these areas will not be required to carry out RWH.
 These include Okhla, Siddharth Extension and Jahangirpuri.*

 What effort does it take to Maintain a Rain Water Harvesting System?

 Estimates suggest the cost of maintaining your rainwater harvesting setup could be of the order of Rs.
 5k per year.
 You should get your tank cleaned 1-2 times a year based on the rainfall season in your region.
 Also make sure the inlets are not blocked with waste which could impede the flow of water.
 You could also use alum in the water to help the dust settle down to the bottom in order to make the water clearer for use, however ensure that you don’t use the water for cooking or drinking in that case.

 If you’re looking to implement rain water harvesting in your Delhi home, BuildingBlox can help.
 Please fill the BuildingBlox Rainwater Harvesting Form and we will contact you.